 Senate Health Care Reform Bill Released, Up for Fast Action

-would cut benefits so much that it could “result in 18,100 to 27,700 additional deaths in 2026.”
+benefits so much that it could “result in 18,100 to 27,700 additional deaths in 2026.”
 Conservative Freedom Works criticizes the bill for not permanently repealing several of the ACA taxes and delaying the end of Medicaid expansion until the next presidential administration, thus leaving room for retention by a subsequent Congress.
-Libertarian Cato Institute criticizes the Senate bill because it maintains ACA provisions that “drive up premiums” and fails to make market-based reforms while
+Libertarian Cato Institute criticizes the Senate bill because it maintains ACA provisions that “drive up premiums” and fails to make market-based reforms while maintaining subsidies that

 What It Does